Charles Anthony Boyd: Trial and conviction

 The next day, Boyd was arrested after he attempted to pawn off several of Milligan's personal items.
 A blood and hair test was conducted after his arrest and confirmed his involvement in her death.
 After his arrest, he was questioned about the murders of Nakusan and Thomas, to which he confessed.
 In late April, Boyd was charged with the three counts of capital murder, but prosecutors only moved forward with the Milligan case because it contained forensic evidence.
-The trial began in early October and Boyd's lawyers claimed he was mentally retarded and therefore could not be given a death sentence.
+The trial began in early October and Boyd's lawyers claimed he was intellectually disabled and therefore could not be given a death sentence.
 His lawyers contested that Boyd's alleged IQ of 67 should have been considered as mitigation, but prosecutors rejected this by releasing a prison file which showed that Boyd, had an IQ of 80.
 After ten minutes of deliberating, the jury reached a guilty verdict for Boyd in November 1987, and a month later they sentenced him to death.